Подстройка длины

 The functionality is used as follows:

-1. Configure the set of Length and Matched Length design rules for nets and/or xSignals as required.
+1. Configure a set of Length and Matched Length (with the Group Matched Length option enabled) design rules for nets and/or xSignals as required.
 Refer to the Configuring the Design Rules section to learn more.

 2. Select the traces of multiple nets to be tuned.
 Selected portions of routing will be tuned; the routing that is not selected will not be changed.